TBro1998/ASE-Server-Docker/README.md

 ### Configuring server.cfg

 The server parameters are not currently defined using environment variables in `docker-compose.yml` because modifying environment variables requires rebuilding the container.
+If you need to use Mods, you need to configure 'MODIDS' and enable the option to update Mods before starting 'UPDATE_MODS=true'.
+If you need to expose the RCON port, add the port mapping in `docker-compose.yml`.
 The `server.cfg` file in the project root directory contains all configurable environment variables, and changes can be applied by restarting the container without rebuilding:

 ```